- 1. Prefer Cold Wallets: (If you do not transact frequently)

 - 4. Manual safeguarding using Anti Virus and Secure Password

 - 5. Allow 2-FA on all your trading accounts and us online wallets from trusted sources

 - 6. Backing up the Digital Wallet and Mnemonic Passphrase

 - 8. Remove all remote viewing software and set up an Adblocker

 The crypto industry has been hit by massive hacking attempts in the past that continue to this day.
-Shady hackers have stolen close to $11 bn since 2011 from unsuspecting exchanges and induced great unrest among investors & wallet holders.
+According to blockchain forensics firm, Chainalysis, crypto hackers stole a record $3.8 billion in 2022, which is 15% up on 2021 ($3.3 billion) and dramatically up on the $0.5 billion stolen in 2020.
 The first hack happened with Mt GOX when it lost close to 2000 BTC.

 First and the foremost, you need to understand the fundamentals of a cryptocurrency wallet and characteristics.
 A crypto wallet is governed by typically two cryptographic keys known as Private keys and Public keys.

 A private key also called a secret key is alphanumeric in composition and a variable in cryptography which gives your wallet a unique identification that works with an algorithm to encrypt and decrypt code.
 These keys are only shared with the key’s or the wallet’s generator thus making them highly secure and invincible to hacks thanks to the cryptographic functions working under the hood..
 Private keys are confidential and are only shared with its owner and act as a digital ID linking to the wallet.
 Failing to keep it secure leads to loss of funds as they are a gateway to your crypto assets.